 This neat little Flutter repository, found on the first page of Flutter repos, consists of tonnes of useful live example apps that are built by the coder, Pawan Kumar.

-There are videos about creating WhatsApp clones in the UI, videos on migrating a gaming app like Pokemon to the Web, and even a repo that shows you how to build a Gender Prediction app.
+There are videos about creating WhatsApp clones in the UI, videos on migrating a gaming app like Pokemon to the Web with Flutter, and even a repo that shows you how to build a Gender Prediction app.

 Plus tonnes and tonnes of resources for students and advanced Flutter users.
 Check it out.